 List of famous historical places of Karnataka are given below:

 - Belgaum Fort

 This fort has a vibrant base in the well-known city of Belgaum and one of the most popular heritage sites in Karnataka that shows the history of this city.
 Belgaum Fort has experienced several renovations over the ages under dynastic leaders of the region.
 This fort has been captured in battles several times and it is counted in the top historical places of Karnataka.
 It has a notable impression in modern history because Mahatma Gandhi was jailed by the British in this fort while India’s freedom struggle.

 This fort relishes the charm of the foothills of Shaydris coupled with the Markandeya River.
 The fort is surrounded by a moat and fine ramparts that add a layer of beauty to its architectural design.
 The eye-catching attractions of this fort include the two temples of Lord Ganapati and Goddess Durga, two Jain Basadis, two mosques, etc. The minars, domes, and arches present a typical fusion of Indo-Saracenic and Deccan styles of architecture that is a delight to observe.

 2. Hampi Group of Monuments

-The essence of the magnificent architecture of the Vijayanagara Empire, The Group of Monuments at Hampi are noted among UNESCO World Heritage sites in India.
-Hampi is located on the bank south of the Tungabhadra River and is widely known as the historic town that continues to be the famous tourist destinations in Karnataka. and once the seat of the Kingdom of Vijayanagara.
+The essence of the magnificent architecture of the Vijayanagara Empire, The Group of Monuments at Hampi, is noted among UNESCO World Heritage sites in India.
+Hampi is located on the bank south of the Tungabhadra River and is widely known as a historic town that continues to be a famous tourist destination in Karnataka. and once the seat of the Kingdom of Vijayanagara.

 You can explore the ruins of Dravidian architecture in the form of forts, royal complexes, mandapas, temples, pillared halls, water reservoirs, riverside features, and many more.